MCP Integration

 Available Tools

-Once configured, your AI assistant can use these tools:
+The FLXBL MCP server provides 19 tools organized into four categories.
+Once configured, your AI assistant can use these tools through natural language.

 validate_schema